- Specialty designation is determines how claims are processed for physician and non-physician practitioners in groups

 When physicians enroll in Medicare, they self-elect their specialty designation.
 In the enrollment process, there are fields to indicate primary and secondary specialty.
-In contrast, nurse practitioners and physician assistants don’t indicate the specialty in which they work for Medicare, although they do when enrolling in commercial plans.
+Nurse practitioners and physician assistants don’t indicate the specialty in which they work for Medicare, although they do when enrolling in commercial plans.
 CPT says that when advance practice practitioners are working with physicians, they are considered to be the same specialty as the physician.

-When specialty designation matters in claims processing.
-Medicare uses the primary specialty designation in processing claims.
+Medicare and commercial payers use the primary specialty designation in processing claims.
 This makes a difference in determining new and established patients, and in processing for multiple hospital visits by different specialty physicians on the same calendar day.
 Physicians in a group of the same specialty must bill and be paid as if they were one physician.

 Specialty designation and new patients